lydavid/MusicSearch/README.md

 An app for browsing songs, artists, and anything related to them using [MusicBrainz's API](https://wiki.musicbrainz.org/MusicBrainz_API).

-Multiplatform distributions are heavily WIP.
-Only the Android app is considered stable.

 ## Releases

 | Platform | Links                                                                                                                                                                                                                                                                                                                                                                                                      |